 Each year this free event celebrates the ways in which artists evolve and experiment with different styles and materials, while staying true to Country and culture.

 Parrtjima is held on Mparntwe (Alice Springs), which is connected to the estates of Mparntwe, Antulye and Irlpme.
 This also includes a network of people who have connections to these areas; some of whom have established the Parrtjima Festival Reference Group (PFRG) to guide and help create Parrtjima.

 Together, they invite visitors to come and experience Parrtjima, and watch the desert come alive with new artworks, light shows and a program of performances, interactive workshops, music, films and talks.

-Parrtjima has announced they will be returning to Alice Springs from 9-18 April 2021, and the theme for next year’s festival is Future Kultcha.
+Parrtjima returns to Alice Springs from 9-18 April 2021, and the theme for the festival is Future Kultcha.

 This recent addition to the Central Australia events and festival calendar launched in early September 2016.
 With each subsequent year, the event has got better and better, then moving to early April in 2018.

 Due to the postponement of the event in April 2020, the event was rescheduled for 11-20 September, 2020 with the theme ‘Lifting Our Spirits’.

 See our images from the 2020 Lifting Our Spirits – Parrtjima – A Festival in Light.

 For those who did not make Parrtjima in 2020… check out the Parrtjima vitual tour (by the NT Major Events Company) and visit their website to look at previous years event and stories behind each event…

 The Language of Kin